gocheaphosting/easy-paypal-lte/readme.txt

 == Frequently Asked Questions ==

+= This plugin is quite complex.
+Do you have more documentation? =

+In your plugin folder, under `docs`, there is the beginning of a full documentation.
+It is designed in such a way that you will be able to call up the relevant pages from the pages in a context-sensitive way.
+Future releases will progressively add more complete documentation.

+The documentation is also hosted at my site in [HTML](http://buy.thulasidas.com/docs "HTML Documentation of ezPayPal") and [PDF](http://buy.thulasidas.com/docs/ezpp.pdf "Printable PDF Manual") formats.

 = How do I customize the look and feel of the download page? =

 Please edit the included file `custom.php` and uncomment the custom header and footer functions.
 You can then provide your own code for these functions, following the examples of the `ezppHeader()` and `ezppFooter()` functions in `htmlHelper.php`.